TodePond/TodePondDotCom/wikiblogarden/blending/worlds/readme.md

 > Why don't you get an art grant?
 Get some funding and become an artist

-Come and do a residency with me— Finally you'll be able to focus on your art and *stop doing all that other stuff*— that evil social media stuff— that you don't want to be doing, really
+Come and do a residency with me— Finally you'll be able to focus on your art and *stop doing all that other stuff*— that evil programming— social media stuff— that you don't want to be doing, really

 and it's clear that they don't understand what I do or why I do what I do.